The clean path to the

 Pollutant-free materials

-Chemical recycling is the key
+Advanced recycling as the key

-MECHANICAL AND CHEMICAL RECYCLING: INTERACTION AND PROPERTIES
+MECHANICAL AND ADVANCED RECYCLING: INTERACTION AND PROPERTIES

 Mechanical recycling

-Chemical recycling
+Advanced recycling

 Optimum life cycle assessment (LCA), as the waste is processed in the most energy-efficient way.